hwanggu-corgi/hwanggu-log/update.md

     - 해♥♥

-2. Corgi working on submitting application to Mastermind♥♥ #2
+2. Corgi working on submitting application to Givelify♥♥
-    - Corgi working on writing email message♥♥ #2
+    - Corgi working on writing email message♥♥

 3. Corgi working on mini projects♥♥
     - Corgi add progress #66 on `Digital Resume`♥♥